-Chef Matthew Varga, Executive Chef
+Chef Matthew Varga

 Chef Varga is from Connecticut, where he would spend his childhood days crabbing, fishing, and soaking in the aromas of his family’s busy kitchen.
 He began his culinary training by taking food and baking classes in high school, and started his first job in a restaurant at the age of 16.
 Chef Varga attended Johnson & Wales University, where he received his associate degree in culinary arts in 2003, and his bachelor’s degree in food service management in 2005.

-Chef Varga began working at Gracie’s in 2007, and was promoted to Executive Chef in 2010.
-Since then, Gracie’s has won the AAA four-diamond award five years straight, and received three Diner’s Choice awards from Open Table.
+Chef Varga began working at Gracie’s in 2007 and was promoted to Executive Chef in 2010.
+Since then, Gracie’s has won the AAA four-diamond award five years straight and received three Diner’s Choice awards from Open Table.
 Chef Varga has been featured in Art Culinaire and as a guest chef for the Democratic Governors Association Taste of America gala.

 Private Events Director

-Her passion for detail and love of food makes Gracie’s the ideal place for Kendal to achieve her goal of exceeding guest’s expectations and bringing each client’s unique vision to life.
+Kendal graduated with a degree in Public Relations from the University of Rhode Island and has over 10 years of experience making each and every event she’s planned unique and memorable.
+One of Kendal’s proudest accomplishments is the sheer growth over the years in her helm as the Director of Events in the Gracie’s Ventures wedding program.
+Her passion for detail and love of food makes Gracie’s the ideal place for Kendal to achieve her goal of exceeding guest expectations and bringing each client’s unique vision to life.